NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 - The code can be understood by a human in a reasonable time
 - Design decisions are traceable and explainable
 - System behavior is predictable
-- The code can be safely modified in the next sprint
+- The system can be safely modified in the next sprint

 > **If the Increment meets the Definition of Done but fails the Definition of Control, it does not ship.**